anmolsudhakar/bean_config/Spring-core.md

   -  There exists many-many relationship between Student and Course model classes
   -  Use appropriate annotations for creating spring beans as per given instructions in the comments
   -  In App.java create an ApplicationContext object and retrieve the student,professor ans course bean objects
-  -  Run the test cases present in AppTest.java